SridharShyam/ENCODER8TO3DATAFLOW/README.md

 **RESULTS**

-Thus, the implement Encoder 8 To 3 in Dataflow Modelling using verilog in Quartus software is successfully verified
+Thus, the implement Encoder 8 To 3 in Dataflow Modelling using verilog in Quartus software is successfully verified.